dhhepting/dhhepting.github.io/_works/bibtex/2008-07-MacHep1-An-Analysis-of-Interface-Quality-for-Decision-Support.md

 ---
 layout: bibtex-default
 citekey: 2008-07-MacHep1
-title: An Analysis of Interface Quality for Decision Support (2008)
+title: "An Analysis of Interface Quality for Decision Support (2008)"
-breadcrumb: An Analysis of Interface Quality for Decision Support (2008)
+breadcrumb: "An Analysis of Interface Quality for Decision Support (2008)"
 category: conference
 projects:
  - enviromatics